viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 Determines whether or not the number of elements in the sequence is equals to the given integer.

+### FillBackward

+Returns a sequence with each null reference or value in the source replaced with the following non-null reference or value in that sequence.

+This method has 7 overloads.

+### FillForward

+Returns a sequence with each null reference or value in the source replaced with the previous non-null reference or value seen in that sequence.

+This method has 7 overloads.

+### Fold

+Returns the result of applying a function to a sequence with 1 to 16 elements.

+This method has 16 overloads.

 ### From

 Returns a sequence containing the values resulting from invoking (in order)